NativeScript/docs-v7/docs/ui/theme.md

 <Label class="font-weight-bold" text="This text will appear bold"></Label>
 ```

-* `font-italic`: A class name to display a font in italic text.
+* `font-italic`: A class name to display font in italic text.

 ``` XML
 <Label class="font-italic" text="This text will appear italicized"></Label>